prmadev/prma/content/consider_developers_snack.md

 +++
-title = "When Assessing Software Sustaiability, Consider Developer's Snack" description = "I try to stress on the complexities of sustainable computing."
+title = "When Assessing Software's Sustaiability, Consider Developer's Snack" description = "I try to stress on the complexities of sustainable computing."
 date = 2023-06-21
 draft = false